#440: Talking to Notebooks with Jupyter AI Transcript

 40:56 And you don't seem to understand about enough of it.

-41:12 They're governed by how much context they can take.
+41:11 They're also governed by how much context they can take.

-41:35 And we think about like extending that idea, like how do we give an AI more context, make it like even more human-like and personal?
+41:37 How do we give an AI more context, make it even more human-like and personal?

 41:44 We add more context and that's what learning does, right?

-41:54 And embedding models are very, very underrated and the AI like modeling space, right?
+41:53 And embedding models are very, very underrated in the AI-like modeling space, right?

 42:26 So like canine and dog, let's take these two words as an example, right?